 - Please customise and substantiate the guidelines of the Code in a way that is appropriate to your institution when implementing them.
 It may be helpful to exemplify your regulations.

 - Aside from the implementation text itself, no other documents need to be submitted.
 However, if you make reference (as specifically as possible) to documents from your institution, please send us these documents.

 - You can use the guide to assist you with implementation:

 - Information regarding amendments to the white paper on Safeguarding Good Scientific Practice can be found in the table on page 10 of the guidelines.

-- Please use track changes to highlight updates and modifications of your already existing regulations resulting from the implementation of the white paper.
+- Please use track changes to highlight updates and modifications of your existing regulations resulting from implementation of the white paper.

 - Please send the document to the following contact e-mail address: Link auf E-Mailgwp@dfg.de

-- You can send the final draft version intended for the statutory body procedure at your institution to the Scientific Integrity staff, who are responsible for reviewing the implementation.
-Should the Scientific Integrity staff identify the need for amendments, this will prevent the often time-consuming statutory body procedure at your institution from having to be repeated several times.
+- You can send the final draft version intended for the statutory body procedure at your institution to the Research Integrity Team, who are responsible for reviewing the implementation.
+Should the Research Integrity Team identify the need for amendments, this will prevent the often time-consuming statutory body procedure at your institution from having to be repeated several times.

 - You can find answers to frequently asked questions concerning the implementation of the Code in our Interner LinkFAQs (in German only)

 The following variants are available for implementation of the Code:

 1).
 Option one (normal case):